-‘Fast N’ Loud’ Returns With More Classic Builds And Bold New Projects
+Fast N’ Loud Returns With More Classic Builds And Bold New Projects

 — Fast N' Loud (@FastNLoudTV) December 11, 2016

 As for Rawlings’ right-hand-man and sidekick on Fast N’ Loud, Aaron Kaufman, the two men met when Aaron was working at a local car shop.
 When Richard later opened Gas Monkey Garage, he asked Aaron to become a part of the fledgling business.
-Like Rawlings, he is passionate about cars and is a self-taught mechanic and fabricator.
+Like Rawlings, he is passionate about cars, and is a self-taught mechanic and fabricator.
 His vision, attention to detail, and ability to take his creations to the next level is what sets him apart from the rest.
 As for his favorite car, although a 1932 roadster ranks high on his list, his top car is an AC Cobra.

 “They’re a driver’s car and it’s just an absolute beast,” Kaufman said.

-On this season of Fast N’ Loud, Aaron will once again be tackling the famous Pike’s Peak road race, which is run on a 12.42-mile course, with 156 dangerous turns that begins at 9,390 feet and finishes at the 14,115-foot summit.
+On this season of Fast N’ Loud, Aaron will once again be tackling the famous Pike’s Peak road race, which is run on a 12.42 mile course, with 156 dangerous turns that begins at 9,390 feet and finishes at the 14,115 foot summit.
 This is one of the most difficult and oldest road races, and 2016 marks the 100th Anniversary and 94th running of the “Race to the Clouds.”
 The Pikes Peak International Hill Climb website states that as the drivers head toward the summit, the thin air slows their reflexes and saps muscle strength.
-The thin air also robs engines of 30 percent of their power at the summit, and both Aaron and his vehicle will need to be in top shape just to finish this challenging course.
+The thin air also robs engines of 30% of their power at the summit, and both Aaron and his vehicle will need to be in top shape just to finish this challenging course.

-As if Gas Monkey Garage and his other endeavors aren’t enough to keep him busy on Fast N’ Loud, Richard also plans to open yet another Gas Monkey Bar and Grill, this time in sunny Key West, Florida.
+As if Gas Monkey Garage and his other endeavors isn’t enough to keep him busy on Fast N’ Loud, Richard also plans to open yet another Gas Monkey Bar and Grill, this time in sunny Key West, Florida.
 He currently has two locations, the first opened in Northwest Dallas in the fall of 2013, and the second Gas Monkey Bar N’ Grill opened in the spring of 2014, and is located at the Dallas Fort Worth International Airport.

 The secret to great reality TV?
 Keep it real, says Richard @RRRawlings of @Discovery's @FastNLoudTV. https://t.co/UpPSinD43m